 Is it safe to play a wind or brass instrument?

-Brass Band England advises ensembles use screens to separate rows, where three-metre distancing isn’t possible, and to limit group side to six players or two households.
+Elsewhere, Brass Band England advises ensembles to use screens to separate rows, where social distancing isn’t possible, and to limit group size.
 They also encourage more rigorous hygiene, such as emptying water keys into a cloth only touched by the player.

-It’s also a good idea for wind and brass players to maintain general instrument hygiene.
-A 2011 study by Marshall & Levy found it is extremely likely for woodwind and brass players to re-contaminate themselves, and to contaminate any who might share their instrument, with bacteria and viruses.
-Reed instruments were also found to carry higher microbial loads.
+Generally speaking, it’s a good idea – pandemic aside – for wind and brass players to maintain general instrument hygiene.
+A 2011 study by Marshall & Levy found it extremely likely for woodwind and brass players to re-contaminate themselves, and to contaminate any who might share their instrument, with bacteria and viruses.

 Is it safe to play a string, keyboard or percussion instrument?